Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: The effective electron-photon interaction of the CPS with two DQDs

 From Eq.~(\ref{eq:D_exp}) we infer that such process scales

-namely, as the dots state are weakly hybrized, $s^2_{\sigma} = \sin^2\left( \theta_{\sigma} / 2 \right) \ll 1$, the coupling strength is much smaller than coupling $g_k$ and therefore we neglect it hereafter.
+namely, as the dots' states are weakly hybrized, $s^2_{\sigma} = \sin^2\left( \theta_{\sigma} / 2 \right) \ll 1$, the coupling strength is much smaller than the coupling $g_k$ and therefore we neglect it hereafter.
 This is the reason why we have designed a setup in which the transmission line is coupled to the DQD through the QD $2$ whereas the QD $1$ is tunnel-coupled to the superconducting contact.
-Hereafter we neglect this process.
+In the following we neglect this process.

 Let's now discuss the off-diagonal elements Eq.~(\ref{eq:n2L_expanded_off}) in the Hilbert space given by the two double dots and write the operators as

 where we have defined the two-electron states

 As we have a CPS, only singlet states are injected in the DQDs and therefore we can disregard the triplet states with $S_z=\pm 1$.
 The part of the operator $ \hat{n}_{2,L} $ relevant for the interaction reduces to